tishttash/Artist-Favouritism/README.md

 - my blood sweat and tears

 <h2>What does it do, basically?</h2>
 Goes through all my user-owned playlists and picks out the tracks by the specified artist.
-Compiles them into a new playlist 💜
+Compiles them into a new playlist 💜 (which I will proceed to delete when I am sick of it.)

 ### Additional Notes: